WPBeginner

 Social media platforms offer a great opportunity to interact with your users and keep them engaged.
 However, nothing beats email marketing when it comes to engagement.

 First, email marketing is very cost effective.
-For every $1 spent, email marketing generates $38 in return.
+For every $1 spent, email marketing generates $44 in return.
+That’s a return on investment of 4400%.
 On the other hand, less than half of marketers agree that social media gives them any return on investment at all.

 Social platforms like Facebook tightly control your reach to your own followers.
 Only about 2% of your Facebook fans will see your updates.
 Even your tweets are visible to the user for a very short time before it gets pushed down by other tweets.
 Social media platforms also retain the right to block your account at any time, for any reason.